-Consideration of any cumulative effects on valued ecosystem components that are likely to result from the project in combination with other projects or activities that have been or will be carried out (e.g., existing and proposed shipping and industrial activity in the area) will be discussed in the EIS.
-Other projects or activities that should be considered include the LIM proposal for Schefferville, the LabMag proposal, Wabush Mines' operations, IOC's operations, and increased shipping traffic on the Bloom Lake Railway, QNS&L, Tshiuetin Rail Transportation and Wabush Mines Arnaud railways will be required.
+Consideration of any cumulative effects on valued ecosystem components that are likely to result from the project in combination with other projects or activities that have been or will be carried out [e.g., existing and proposed shipping (railway or alternative(s) to be included) and industrial activity in the area] will be discussed in the EIS.
+Other projects or activities that should be considered include the LIM proposal for Schefferville, Wabush Mines' operations, IOC's operations, and increased shipping traffic on the Bloom Lake Railway, QNS&L, Tshiuetin Rail Transportation and Wabush Mines Arnaud railways will be required.
+Additionally, any areas of NL that may be effected with respect to socio-economic issues will be included in this analysis.